Skalar/quest_back/README.md

 This gem is not complete and may lack many functions provided by QuestBack.
 Please feel free to contribute and make pull requests.

+It is also very simplistic, only using simple hashes for both sending in arguments to the API and returning responses.
+Maybe this will change in the future with real objects sent in to the API.

 ## Installation

 Add this line to your application's Gemfile: